Introduction

 -

-Set the screws aside where they won’t roll away.
+Set the screws aside where they will not roll away.

 -